Param-Harrison/kidzode/public/courses/pixel-heroes/hangman_blanks.md

 # Show Blanks and Reveal Letters

-Display the word with blanks and revealed letters!

-## What to Do
-1. Press Run
-2. Guess letters and watch them appear!
+Now let's make Hangman show blanks for letters we haven't guessed yet, and reveal the ones we have!

+Press Run and guess a letter.
+Watch how it shows `_` for unguessed letters and reveals the correct ones!

 ```python
 print("=== HANGMAN GAME ===")